-The UK Championship is the second oldest tournament on the annual schedule, dating back to 1977 when Patsy Fagan emerged with the inaugural title.
+The UK Championship dates back to 1977 when Irishman Patsy Fagan emerged with the inaugural title in Blackpool.

 For the first seven editions, only players from the UK or those with permanent residency there were allowed to participate.

 It wasn’t until 1984 that the competition was opened up to allow international players to enter, prompting its upgrading to ranking event status.

 Since then, all of the best cueists in the world have lined up each year at various homes for the tournament – from Preston to Bournemouth, and from Telford to York.

 - CLICK HERE: Brilliant Zhao Xintong wins 2021 UK Championship

 For the last decade the UK Championship has been staged at the Barbican Centre, aside from a brief pit stop at the Marshall Arena in Milton Keynes as a result of the pandemic in 2020.

 Throughout its existence it has had varying formats too, with this year’s edition reverting back to the old tiered qualification system and 16 seeds after several seasons of a flat draw in which every professional participant entered the fray in the same round.

 The overall reaction to that alteration from players on the main tour has been mixed.